 6.2.4 Data management

 Careful management of data and their associated metadata is a vital aspect of any observing network/system, with real-time monitoring centres as well as with delayed-mode analysis centres.
 A key component of such data/metadata management is non-stop monitoring of the data stream with feedback and corrective action when needed.
-This implies timely quality monitoring of the observations by the monitoring centres and early notification (i.e.that is, incident management) to observing system operators and managers of both random and systematic errors, so that timely corrective action can be taken.
+This implies timely quality monitoring of the observations by the monitoring centres and early notification (that is, incident management) to observing system operators and managers of both random and systematic errors, so that timely corrective action can be taken.
 Such an operational system is needed to track, identify and notify network managers and operators of observational irregularities, especially time-dependent biases, as close to real-time as possible.

 6.2.5 Protection of the radio-frequency spectrum

 Access to the radio-frequency spectrum is critical to the operation of WMO global infrastructure, which underpins the service delivery of all Members.
 The radio-frequency spectrum is a physically limited and increasingly contested resource, with emerging technologies continually raising demand.

 To safeguard the availability of the radio-frequency spectrum for meteorological and related environmental operations and research, it is of prime interest for Members to engage with their respective National Regulatory Authorities (NRA) and to actively contribute to any matters related to the radio-frequency spectrum at the national, regional or international level, in particular regarding preparation for the International Telecommunication Union (ITU) World Radiocommunication Conference (WRC).

 WMO has established a network of national focal points for radio frequency matters with the following aims:

 To enhance the capabilities of NMHSs and other institutions with relevant mandates worldwide in addressing radio-frequency related issues;